Dr. Strangelove: Sets and filming

 Dr. Strangelove was filmed at Shepperton Studios, near London, as Sellers was in the middle of a divorce at the time and unable to leave England.
 The sets occupied three main sound stages: the Pentagon War Room, the B-52 Stratofortress bomber and the last one containing both the motel room and General Ripper's office and outside corridor.
 The studio's buildings were also used as the Air Force base exterior.
 The film's set design was done by Ken Adam, the production designer of several James Bond films (at the time he had already worked on Dr. No).
-The black and white cinematography was by Gilbert Taylor, and the film was edited by Anthony Harvey and an uncredited Kubrick.
-The original musical score for the film was composed by Laurie Johnson and the special effects were by Wally Veevers.
-The opening theme is an instrumental version of "Try a Little Tenderness."
-The theme of the chorus from the bomb run scene is a modification of "When Johnny Comes Marching Home."
+The black-and-white cinematography was by Gilbert Taylor, and the film was edited by Anthony Harvey and an uncredited Kubrick.
+The original musical score for the film was composed by Laurie Johnson, and the special effects were done by Wally Veevers.
+The opening theme is an instrumental version of "Try a Little Tenderness".
+The theme of the chorus from the bomb run scene is a modification of "When Johnny Comes Marching Home".
 Sellers and Kubrick got along well during the film's production and shared a love of photography.

 For the War Room, Ken Adam first designed a two-level set which Kubrick initially liked, only to decide later that it was not what he wanted.
 Adam next began work on the design that was used in the film, an expressionist set that was compared with The Cabinet of Dr. Caligari and Fritz Lang's Metropolis.
 It was an enormous concrete room (130 ft long and 100 ft wide, with a 35 ft-high ceiling) suggesting a bomb shelter, with a triangular shape (based on Kubrick's idea that this particular shape would prove the most resistant against an explosion).
 One side of the room was covered with gigantic strategic maps reflecting in a shiny black floor inspired by dance scenes in Fred Astaire films.
 In the middle of the room there was a large circular table lit from above by a circle of lamps, suggesting a poker table.
-Kubrick insisted that the table would be covered with green baize (although this could not be seen in the black and white film) to reinforce the actors' impression that they are playing 'a game of poker for the fate of the world.'
+Kubrick insisted that the table would be covered with green baize (although this could not be seen in the black-and-white film) to reinforce the actors' impression that they are playing 'a game of poker for the fate of the world.'
 Kubrick asked Adam to build the set ceiling in concrete to force the director of photography to use only the on-set lights from the circle of lamps.
 Moreover, each lamp in the circle of lights was carefully placed and tested until Kubrick was happy with the result.